How to share updates (and why they increase public trust)

 • Include a way for people to provide feedback to the team.

-• Allow and invite stakeholders to subscribe to updates.
+• Allow and invite stakeholders to subscribe.

 Questions to ask